 Ranking the vile exploits of one of horror’s most enigmatic figures

-In this article, VHS Revival ranks one of the most peculiar horror franchises of the 20th century.
+In this article, VHS Revival ranks one of the most notable horror franchises of the 20th century.

 7. A Nightmare on Elm Street 5: The Dream Child (1989)